Typical Summer Schedule:

 English proficiency development

 These assignments include journals, essays, and research projects.
 The goal is for students to be able to develop well written paragraphs, essays, or research papers on their own.
-An advance writing course is available through MSU for eligible students.
+An advanced writing course is available through MSU for eligible students.

 Mathematics Through Pre-Calculus: